-Recruitment/Obtaining a Sample-Footballers Are Extremely Difficult to Recruit
+Recruitment/ obtaining a sample - Footballers are extremely difficult to recruit

-Researching men about particularly sensitive issues such as health, illness behaviors, and money can be very challenging within qualitative research (Oliffe & Mroz, 2005).
-It is also evident within literature that men are unlikely to share emotions with other people, in particular men (Cheng, 1999; Lee & Ownes, 2002), which makes the recruitment process difficult when the study is aligned to the participants sharing their own personal experiences about a topic that could be related to sensitive issues.
-The sampling process was particularly important within this research as with Law and Bloyce (2017, 2019) and from previous literature (Kelly, 2010; Parker, 2016; Roderick, 2006), recruiting professional footballers is challenging.
-Parker (2016) explains, when he was trying to gain access to a professional football academy (aged 16-18), he was advised by the Professional Footballers' Association (PFA) that if he managed to gain access, which was highly unlikely due to him not being a former professional player, he would struggle to gain the trust and acceptance of the players, coaches, and manager concerned.
-This process, along with the experiences of others, has allowed me to conclude that without having an "insider" status gaining access to professional football players for qualitative research, is almost impossible.
-Therefore, the sampling used within this research was convenience sampling, that is "one that is simply available to the researcher by the virtue of its accessibility" (Bryman, 2012, p.
-201).
+Researching men about particularly sensitive issues such as health, illness behaviours and money can be very challenging within qualitative research (Oliffe & Mroz, 2005).
+It is also evident within literature that men are unlikely to share emotions with other people, in particular men (Lee & Ownes, 2002; Cheng, 1999), which makes the recruitment process difficult when the study is aligned to the participants sharing their own personal experiences about a topic that could be related to sensitive issues.
+The sampling process was particularly important within this research as with Law and Bloyce (2017; 2019) and from previous literature (Roderick, 2006; Kelly, 2010; Parker, 2016) recruiting professional footballers is challenging.
+Parker (2016) explains, when he was trying to gain access to a professional football academy (ages 16-18) he was advised by the Professional Footballers Association (PFA) that if he managed to gain access, which was highly unlikely due to him not being a former professional player, he would struggle to gain the trust and acceptance of the players, coaches and manager concerned.
+This process, along with the experiences of others, has allowed me to conclude that without having an 'insider' status gaining access to professional football players for qualitative research it is almost impossible.
+Therefore, the sampling used within this research was convenience sampling which is 'one that is simply available to the researcher by the virtue of its accessibility' (Bryman, 2012, p.201).
 Professional football players were accessible within this research investigation as I had a career within professional football.
-My career in full-time professional football lasted for 12 seasons starting at youth team level and then progressing to play in League 2, Scottish Division One, and the Conference National division.
+My career in full time professional football lasted for 10 seasons starting at youth team level and then progressing to play in league 2, Scottish Division one and the Conference National division.
 I was also capped at international youth levels.
-My career cannot be described as one of high success, but it did allow me to be seen as an "insider" by other professional footballers (Kelly, 2008).
+My career cannot be described as one of high success, but it did allow me to be seen as an 'insider' by other professional footballers (Kelly, 2008).